Basic Voter Information

 Location to Vote

-Polling sites are usually identifiable, once a voter gets within eyesight.
-But the one in eye's view may not necessarily be the polling site for that particular voter.
-In towns where there are many polling sites, and the nearest may not be the correct one, this can cause considerable confusion.
-Confusion may also arise when numerous polling sites are located in one place.
+Voting sites are usually identifiable, once a voter gets within eyesight.
+But the one in eye's view may not necessarily be the voting site for that particular voter.
+In towns where there are many voting sites, and the nearest may not be the correct one, this can cause considerable confusion.
+Confusion may also arise when numerous voting sites are located in one place.

-Where elections have been conducted regularly in the same venue; and where registration has taken place in the venue where the person is required to vote, such information may be less important.
-Where polling site locations are still being established after registration has taken place, such information is imperative.
+Information about where elections have been conducted regularly in the same venue; and where registration has taken place in the venue where the person is required to vote, may be less important.
+Information about where voting site locations are still being established after registration has taken place, such information is imperative.
 Yet information is not so easy to communicate, because it is different for each set of voters.
 A variety of methods is used to deal with this, such as:

-- mailing postcards that confirm registration and noting the polling site venue
+- mailing postcards that confirm registration and noting the voting site venue

 - putting up Posters and Banners in neighbourhoods